-Dell's Windows Migration Fast Forward Service wants to help you ditch Windows XPBy Ron on Thursday, Oct 10th, 2013 at 12:18AM
+Dell's Windows Migration Fast Forward Service wants to help you ditch Windows XP Written by Ron on October 10, 2013 - 12:18AM

 For those of you who are unaware, support for Microsoft's Windows XP operating system ends April 2014.
 In preparation for this upcoming dooms day, Dell has launched the "Windows Migration Fast Forward Service", which enables one to jumpstart a new migration or fast-forward one already in progress.